tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 ### Requested planned delivery schedule

-* `line.deliverySchedule`: the requested planned delivery schedule.
+`lines.deliverySchedule`: the requested planned delivery schedule.
 Provide at least one or multiple delivery schedule lines.
-* `deliverySchedule.position`: the optional position in the delivery schedule.
-Not to be confused with the `line.position`.
+* `position`: the optional position in the delivery schedule.
+Not to be confused with the `lines.position`.
-* `deliverySchedule.date`: the requested delivery date of this delivery schedule position.
+* `date`: the requested delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
-* `deliverySchedule.quantity`: the requested quantity of this delivery schedule position.
+* `quantity`: the requested quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.
-* `deliverySchedule.status`: The logistics status of this delivery line according to the buyer.
+* `status`: The logistics status of this delivery line according to the buyer.
 The `deliverySchedule.position` MUST be set when providing `status`.

 {% hint style="warning" %}
 `deliverySchedule.position` should be unique within the delivery schedule and never change.
 Never renumber or re-use a `deliverySchedule.position`.